tct-gaming/yaw/new-player/alerts.md

 1. Check your alerts once a week.
 2. Always do the invasions.

-So, I've said that the starchart should be your #1 priority and while this is still true you should still do invasions & alerts if you can.
+So, I've said that the star chart should be your #1 priority and while this is still true you should still do invasions & alerts if you can.

-There are 5 resources you can't get anywhere else [reasonably] effectivly that you'll need to build dojo items.
+There are 5 resources you can't get anywhere else [reasonably] effectively that you'll need to build dojo items.

 1. `Mutagen Mass`
 1. `Fieldron`